radleylewis/blog/src/about_author_001.md

 **Languages:** I consider myself language agnostic and always open to learning new technologies.
 I am most proficient in TypeScript, Python and am currently learning Go.
 I have some experience with C too.

+**Frameworks:** This website is built with [ssg6](https://romanzolotarev.com/ssg.html) by Roman Zolotarev.
+For the front-end I tend towards Vue.js.
+On the backend I have experience with Express.js, Koa.js, Flask and Django.

 **Cloud:** I mostly use AWS for my business ventures.
+Still trying out providers for my personal projects.

 **Editor:** In the last year I have shifted to vim as my default editor.
 For large projects, my preferred IDE is VS Code.

 **Hardware:** My main machines are a X1 Carbon (6th Gen) Lenovo ThinkPag and a XMG Fusion 15.
-I like playing around with older ThinkPag models like the t440p too.
+I like tinkering with older ThinkPag models like the t440p too.

+## Favourite Places

+Since a 10 week school exchange to Schwerin in the former East Germany at the age of 16 I have dedicated myself to exploring and learning about the world.
+Fluent in German and conversant in Mandarin Chinese, I love languages.
+I've been lucky enough to live in Beijing, Hong Kong, Kuala Lumpur, New York, Germany and also spend significant stints in Israel, India, Thailand and Spain.

+**Germany:** one of my favourite countries, and a place to which I owe a great debt.

+**Hong Kong:** I love the great clash of civilisations, emblematic of the situation in the world today.

+**Italy:** history, culture, food, fashion.

+**Beijing:** no place I have ever been exudes such power.

+**Chiang Mai:** the intersection of lifestyle and productivity.

 ## Education